So, you picked up a crust or two from us at the farmers market? Thanks!

 - Once your oven is up to temp, and all your toppings are ready, it’s time to assemble!
 The key to an evenly cooked pizza is moderation.
 You should be able to see the layer beneath the layer you are putting on top.
 So, be sure you can see the crust when you apply the sauce, and that you can see the sauce when you apply the cheese, etc.

-- You can place the assembled pizza on a pizza stone, or directly on the rack for a crisp crust; or on a baking sheet for a soft texture.
+- You can place the assembled pizza on a pizza stone, or directly on the rack for a crisp crust.
+Using a baking sheet will keep a soft texture on the bottom of the crust.
+You can pre-heat your baking sheet to get a more crisp texture.

 - Your pizza will take 10-15 minutes to bake, depending on your oven and whether or not you use a baking sheet, pizza stone, or place on the oven rack.
 Please note: a fresh, room-temperature crust bakes quicker than a frozen one.
 Monitor the pizza frequently so as not to overcook.